icsi-berkeley/ros_ecgworkbench/README.md

 # ros_ecgworkbench
-The ECG workbench package for ROS
+The workbench package for ROS.